Softeq/XToolkit.WhiteLabel/documentation/articles/create-activity.md

 </RelativeLayout>
 ```

-After that, you have to be able to navigate to the first page.
+After that, you should be able to navigate to the first page.

 ---